The-Ark-Box/The-Ark-Box.github.io/_pages/about.md

 I actively volunteer at Rady’s Children’s Hospital and the San Diego Food Bank, giving back to the community and gaining valuable leadership skills.
 I also mentored incoming freshmen at UCSD, guiding them in academic and professional development.

 Outside of my professional pursuits, I am passionate about music, playing guitar and piano, and DJing and producing music.
 I enjoy skateboarding, surfing, and video editing, maintaining a well-rounded work-life balance.
-My diverse interests and experiences reflect my ability to manage projects, work creatively, and pursue continuous growth
+My diverse interests and experiences reflect my ability to manage projects, work creatively, and pursue continuous growth.